sdziallas/comp55/docs/labs/14-Test.md

 ## Building basic tests

 Let's start the code by building some basic tests for you to run.
-The first thing we are going to do is to delete the fail statement on line 8 (try using **Ctrl-D** if you haven't by clicking somewhere on line 8 and then doing Ctrl-D.) In its place, let's go ahead and type an ```assertTrue``` clause, where we provide a very basic example of a ```Date```.
+The first thing we are going to do is to delete the fail statement (try using **Ctrl-D** if you haven't by clicking somewhere on the line and then doing Ctrl-D.) In its place, let's go ahead and type an ```assertTrue``` clause, where we provide a very basic example of a ```Date```.